Dr Aaron Courtenay

 Research Interests

-With clinical and industry experience Dr Courtenay's research spans the "translational and clinical areas" within Pharmacy, focusing on the intersection of novel diagnostic device development and the implementation of clinical best-practice in healthcare prescribing and diagnostics.
+Drawing on both clinical and industry experience, Dr Courtenay’s research spans the translational and clinical interfaces of pharmacy.
+His portfolio focuses on the development of minimally invasive diagnostic technologies and the implementation of clinical best practice in medicines optimisation and prescribing systems.

 Ethical Conduct of Research